logologo

 Can I freelance on the side on a Skilled Worker visa?

-Skilled Workers can do supplementary employment in certain circumstances — in the same occupation as their sponsored role, or in a shortage occupation — up to 20 hours per week.
-Freelancing outside this is not permitted without additional leave.
+Only in narrow circumstances.
+You can do supplementary work in the same occupation as your sponsored role, or in a shortage occupation, up to 20 hours per week.
+Anything beyond that requires separate immigration permission.

 Related Terms